pescap/EasyHPC/docs/source/github.rst

    	$ pip install black
  	$ black my_code.py

 You're ready to collaborate to any Open-Source repository on GitHub!

+If you want to go further with this documentation, go to the `CI/CD page <https://easyhpc.readthedocs.io/en/latest/github.html>`_.